shusiner/wasm-learning/nodejs/math_funcs/README.md

-# The Quadratic equation webapp example
+# Math Functions webapp example

-In this example, we demonstrate how to use JSON to call Rust functions in SSVM from JavaScript.
+In this example, we demonstrate how to use JSON to call Rust functions to call various math functions in SSVM from JavaScript.
 Read about [Getting started with Rust functions in Node.js](https://www.secondstate.io/articles/getting-started-with-rust-function/).

 ## Prerequisites